More than 20 groups and initiatives operate within Hillel.

 Reform: BaRuCH coordinates holiday services, weekly Kabbalat Shabbat and havdallah services, and Saturday morning services about once a month.

-Sephardi: The Brandeis Sephardic Initiative coordinates a Sephardic service about once a month.
+Sephardi: The Brandeis Organization of Sephardic Students coordinates a Sephardic service about once a month.

-Traditional Egalitarian: The Traditional Egalitarian Minyan, an affiliate of BUCO, holds Shacharit services on Monday and Thursday mornings, as well as weekly Shabbat services and holiday services.
+Conservative: The Brandeis Conservative Minyan, an affiliate of BUCO, holds Shacharit services on Monday and Thursday mornings, as well as weekly Shabbat services and holiday services.